fishboy25uk/GoWebTable/README.md

 }
 ```
 Create a HTML template which has a target DIV for where the table will go.
-This will be loaded into the DIV on page load:
+This will be loaded into the DIV on page load.
+Note that jQuery added in the head which is currently required for frontend function
 ```
 <!doctype html>
 <html lang="en">